FishSens SondeCAM HD Underwater Camera

 |SC7001||SondeCAM HD underwater camera, 50 ft. cable|

 |SC0087||SondeCAM HD portable power pack|

-SondeCAM HD is a powerful underwater camera ideal for fishermen of all levels, fishery managers and researchers looking to profile submerged structures and identify fish habitat and species.
+SondeCAM HD is a powerful underwater camera ideal for fishery managers and researchers looking to profile submerged structures and identify fish habitat and species.
 The camera features the latest low-lux image sensor for clear color, high definition visuals in various light conditions.
 An integrated WiFi module allows for streaming on mobile devices using the complimentary SondeCAM App.
 Underwater video is viewed in real time, recorded and shared directly on any supported smartphone or tablet.

 SondeCAM HD can operate in marine or freshwater environments at depths up to 50 feet (longer cable lengths available).
 A marine-grade anodized aluminum body with hydrodynamic contours protects the camera.
 The power and signal cable is based on a high-flex design with abrasion resistant polyurethane jacket.
 A heavy-duty polymer bumper on the front of the SondeCAM HD withstands impacts, and a recessed scratch-resistant lens ensures continued performance in the harshest conditions.

 The low-light camera performs well in a range of aquatic conditions and is powered directly from a boat’s 12VDC power source using the included cable.
 SondeCAM HD is compatible with a long list of smartphones, tablets, fishfinders and chartplotters, making it a convenient and economical way to view high-quality underwater video.
 Compatible fishfinders/chartplotters include Lowrance, Raymarine, and Garmin models with video input via RCA or BNC connector.

 - Buoyancy: Sinks without additional weights

 - Material: Marine anodized aluminum, acetal, stainless steel hardware